benoitjadinon/MVxIRx/notes.md

 	- `userBloc.onUserObs.Where(u => u == null).Subscribe(app.showLoginPage());`
 		- logout : `userBloc.logout() => user = null;` : will show the login screen

+- blocs can export LoadableStates
+    - multiple loadable states can be merged into the viewmodelbloc to group loadings together

 - TODO : debug.writeline a state could show hierarchy and values

 ##Pseudo-code

 ```csharp
 public enum Status {
     SUCCESS,